mikesol/wags-course/FIRST_STEPS/12_DRONES.md

                 <<< prj (Proxy :: _ "setFrequency")
                 <<< unwrap
             )
+          <<< join
           <<< safeUntumult
       )
   )
   input
 ```

+Now, let's compile it.

+Great, it checks, and now, let's play it.

 Now, we can hear the fade of the frequency, and we can fade it down as well over time.
 Note that the same technique can be applied to global effects chains using `lvt` instead of `ldt`.

+In the code, what we are doing is taking the raw instructions, which we get from `safeUntumult`, and flattening them to an array using `join`.
+Then, we're finding the `setFrequency` instruction for `myfilt` and taking the first one.
+If it is not present, we use a default value of 2000.0

 ## Conclusion